OpenNebula/docs/source/management_and_operations/network_management/manage_vnets.rst

  .. important:: QoS attribues (INBOUND and OUTBOUND) can be updated for single VMs with :ref:`onevm nic-update <nic_update>`.

+ .. important:: For SR-IOV based NICs you can update all the attributes that can be set for this type of interfaces

 As the network is updated for each VM and host, you can check the progress of the update in Virtual Network details:

   - ``UPDATED_VMS``, list of VM IDs already updated.